cresset-template/cresset/README.md

   Docker.
 It installs all packages via `conda` by default and can optionally install highly reproducible environments via `conda-lock`.
 Note that `pip` packages can also be installed via `conda`.
-Also, the base image can be configured to use images other than the Official Linux Docker images.
+Also, the base image can be configured to use images other than the Official Linux Docker images by specifying the `BASE_IMAGE` argument directly in the `.env` file.
+  PyTorch runtime performance may be superior in official NVIDIA CUDA images.
   **The `simple` service is recommended for users without compiled dependencies.**

 The `Makefile` has been configured to take values specified in the `.env` file